New Jersey Guardianship Attorneys

 Q: Is there a difference between a conservator and a guardian under NJ law?

 A: A court appoints a conservator to manage just a person’s finances; that’s it – not to make personal decisions about where the person lives or whom the person associates with.
-A conservatorship is granted for some of the same reasons as a guardianship.
+A conservatorship is granted for many of the same reasons as a guardianship.
 Some people may be able to handle a small amount of money daily, but can’t manage larger amounts.

 Q: Who can file for guardianship in New Jersey?